-'It was wonderful to be able to help them out and it was a great eye-openers for me not only personally but professionally.'
+'It was wonderful to be able to help them out, and it was a great eye-opener for me not only personally but professionally.'

 In addition to her work in the clinic, Rose contributed to community education by running information days about personal hygiene, food preparation, signs of malaria and other health issues.